How to Make Hair Fibers Look Natural?

 • Wrong shade

 This is the most frequent cause.
-Recheck the shade against your mid-tone hair color in natural daylight.
+Recheck the shade against your root color in natural daylight.
+When between two shades, always go darker.

 • Applied to oily or damp hair